Header Ads Widget

 2. Molecular Biochemistry

 The branch of Biochemistry that deals with the study of structures, functions, composition, and decomposition, as well as reactions involved in or by biological molecules, is called molecular biochemistry.
 Molecular biochemists focus on how biological molecules, such as water, carbohydrates, proteins, lipids, and nucleic acids, are involved in making life possible.

 How do these biomolecules affect on physiological functions of living organisms (Animals, Plants, and Microorganisms)?
 They also want to know how a patient can be treated if he/she has an abnormality in one or more physiological disturbances that occurs due to these biomolecules.
+Molecular Biochemistry can be further categorized into Biochemistry of DNA, Biochemistry of Proteins, Biochemistry of Lipids, Biochemistry of Carbohydrates, Biochemistry of Hormones, etc.

-Examples of Molecular Biochemistry in action
+Examples of Molecular Biochemistry in action:

 • ATP synthesis from mononucleotides.